mohatagarvit/ema-take-home/README.md

 ### Main Files
 - **utils** - utility funtions
-- **ema1.ipynb** - main file with output for certain queries.
+- **main.ipynb** - main file with output for certain queries.
 Only/Main file and uses utils.py
 - **prev_run.ipynb** contains results of same queries for an earlier run.
 The code predates that of ema1.ipynb

 ### Other Approaches/Attempts: